4.6.7.60 Determining severe financial hardship - readily available funds

 A person's readily available funds comprise:

-- proceeds from the sale of non-liquid assets, AND
+- proceeds from the sale of non-liquid assets, including proceeds from the sale of the principal home

-- amounts deposited with a bank, building society, credit union or other financial institution, AND
+- amounts deposited with a bank, building society, credit union or other financial institution

 - SOME superannuation assets (see following).